 Lab data (powered by Lighthouse) runs a simulated test on a single page load with a throttled connection.
 It's reproducible but artificial.

-Field data (from the Chrome User Experience Report) aggregates real measurements from actual Chrome users over the previous 28 days.
-It's messy but true.
+Field data (from the Chrome User Experience Report) aggregates real measurements from Chrome users over a rolling 28-day window.
+It's messier but true.

 What to Fix First

 PSI breaks performance into specific metrics.
-Here's our priority order based on actual ranking impact:
+The thresholds below come from Google's own Core Web Vitals guidance.
+Here's the priority order we use based on ranking impact:

 Metric Target Fix Priority Common Fix

-LCP (Largest Contentful Paint) < 2.5s 🔴 Highest Image optimization, font loading, server response time
+LCP (Largest Contentful Paint) < 2.5s High Image optimization, font loading, server response time

-The biggest bang for your buck is almost always LCP.
-On Next.js sites, we use next/image with priority loading on above-the-fold images and serve everything from Vercel's edge network.
-On Astro builds, the static output handles most of this automatically.
+LCP usually offers the biggest gain for the effort involved.
+On Next.js sites, using next/image with priority loading on above-the-fold images and serving everything from an edge network handles most of this.
+On Astro builds, static output takes care of much of it automatically.

 What PSI Costs